About this course

 - Build, debug, and visualize a state of the art convolutional neural network (CNN) for recognizing images

-- Get great results even from small datasets, by using transfer learning and semi-supervized learning
+- Get great results even from small datasets, by using transfer learning

 - Understand the components of a neural network, including activation functions, dense and convolutional layers, and optimizers

 - Build, debug, and visualize a recurrent neural network (RNN) for natural language processing (NLP), including developing a sentiment classifier which beat all previous academic benchmarks.